 What You’ll Need for Transfer Admission

+If you’ve earned college credit from courses or experiences, we’ll help you bring it into your degree path and plan the best courses for achieving your online or evening degree.
 The Office of the Registrar will review your transcript(s) to determine which and how many of the credits you’ve earned to date will transfer to Mary.
-See the Academic Life section of our online course catalog for additional information about transfer credits.

 How To Apply